DavideFauri/Discipline/README.md

+August 2020 edit: I'm archiving this repo since there is no need for this code anymore.
+I'm using [auto-selfcontrol](https://github.com/andreasgrill/auto-selfcontrol) now.

 ## Discipline

 I created this small program to block my own procrastination attempts.
 It uses a combination of [`launchd`](http://www.launchd.info/) and Python to automatically launch SelfControl at predetermined times, blocking distracting websites.